Apple slides through its iPhone X event without any major surprises for Wall Street

 We’ve noted before that Apple tends to follow a pretty consistent trend: the company has a big iPhone event, and the stock price doesn’t really do all that much because everyone knows what to expect.

 That was particularly true in today’s case, as we knew pretty much everything about both new iPhones — and it means that Apple was able to play out the story that it set up when it reported its last earnings report, keeping things about level for Wall Street and avoiding any huge fireworks.
 The stock is down just a tick, but that’s about it.
-The only critical variables where the final pricing and whether there were any delays, and it looks like the iPhone 8 will come out in time to fulfill the promise of its big upcoming quarter just in time.
+The only critical variables were the final pricing and whether there were any delays, and it looks like the iPhone 8 will come out in time to fulfill the promise of its big upcoming quarter just in time.

 The iPhone X, meanwhile, will come out in the fourth quarter.
 That’s Apple’s big holiday quarter where it rakes in most of its profits and tries to lock in as many new consumers as it can.
 We also more or less knew that Apple was going to slap a massive price tag on the phone, which will start at $999, and that the phone would likely take a while to spin up to full consumer demand.
 The company faced a huge amount of demand for the iPhone plus lines which took a while to catch up, and the iPhone X seems like an even more complex beast to get out the door.